 The Bezhta are a mountain people located in the extreme southwest corner of the Russian province of Dagestan, near the border with Georgia.
 As a matter of fact, at least 1000 Bezhta live across the border in two Georgian mountain villages—Chatliskure and Saruso.
 In these Georgian villages they still speak the Bezhta language.
 Back in the home region of Dagestan reside at least 9000 Bezhta, primarily in three villages—Tlyadal, Khosharkhota, and the central large village named Bezhta.
 Bezhta speakers also live in several enclaves in the northern lowlands of Dagestan.

 Where are they located?
 In Primary Bezhta Region: Khosharkhota, Tlyadal and Bezhta (accent on last syllable).

 In Northern Dagestan: Kachalai and Kara-usek.

 What are their needs?
 "So shall My Word be that goes forth out of My mouth; it shall not return unto Me void, without accomplishing that which I please and prospering in the thing for which I sent it"(Isa.55:11).

-* Pray for many to be reached thru them!!
-Isa.60:1-3 * Pray for completion of Bible translation in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+Pray for many to be reached thru them!!
+Isa.60:1-3 * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.